RJMorriss/1310-Program1/README.md

-# 1310 Program 1: Amusement Park Administration
+# CSC 1310 Program 1: Amusement Park Administration
 An introductory program into utilizing git and group programming

 This program will represent an amusement park, The park will contain a series of attractions, each with its own unique set of attributes